LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 ### How it works:

-The process for integrating a custom data feed into your smart contract or Web3 dApp is simple:
+Writing internet-based data to your smart contract or Web3 dApp involves 3 basic steps:

-1. Use our documentation (links above) to build your contract.
+1. Use the code samples provided within our documentation to build your smart contract.
 2. If deploying to mainnet, please fill out our [request form](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet oracle address.
-3. Execute your contract's `request` function!
-Our oracle will write your data to your smart contract within seconds.
+3. Execute your contract's `request` function.
+Our oracle will make a secure request to your designated API, parse the result, and write the corresponding data to the `fulfill` function of your smart contract within seconds.

 :::info
 We offer free smart contract development and testing services for our **mainnet customers**.
 If interested, please reach out to us via our [request form](https://linkwellnodes.io/Getting-Started.html), or [book a meeting](https://calendly.com/linkwell-nodes) with us to get started.